 10 popular sites that use Adobe Experience Manager

 If you’re looking for an SEO friendly simple CMS, AEM is not the right choice.
-Although, SEO friendly, there are tons of issues that often creep up while using AEM.
-It is complex and developer friendly tool and you have to really make some efforts to get good search engine rankings.
 One of the biggest things to know about Adobe AEM is that page elements that are important to SEO like meta titles and descriptions are consider custom add ons.
+This means that if you don’t know about SEO you will not know that you need to add these things as customer add ons.
 It’s very surprising that in 2017 Adobe has managed to build a CMS that is not SEO friendly and that doesn’t provide basic page level elements.

-Adobe Experience Manager is an Enterprise Content Management system so it has an enterprise level price tag.
-AEM is quite expensive and significantly requires more efforts in configuration.
-Moreover, you’ll need developers with expertise in AEM to handle everything.
+Adobe Experience Manager is an enterprise content management system so it has an enterprise level price tag.

 5.Up to Date

-AEM platform allows for clean, consistent design and functionality.
+In this Adobe Experience Manager review we focused on things that you will need to build a user friendly, secure website that you can optimize using SEO to gain organic traffic.
+The AEM platform allows for clean, consistent design and functionality; but is limiting for SEO.
 We would recommend it to enterprise-level businesses but it is not the best option out there.
 There are other enterprise level customer experience management platforms that can do the job, are easier to to work with and excellent for SEO.
 We recommend you consider using Word Press or Magento for your CMS needs.